ijanos/ebedke/README.md

 is required to read posts from facebook pages, add yours in `config.py`.

 To test individual  providers invoke them as a separate script.
-For providers that use settings from the config use `python -m provider.providername` to run them.
+For providers that use settings from the config use `pipenv run python -m provider.name` command structure.

 ## License